 Top-rated copper stocks

-According to consensus estimates compiled by Thomson Reuters, Freeport has a mean one-year price target of $15.42, representing a 7.6% upside over its closing price on October 6.
+The stock has received a mean consensus price target of 3.86 British pounds, representing a 5.3% upside over its closing price on October 6, 2017.

-In the next part, we’ll discuss how analysts are rating Antofagasta (ANTO).
+In the next part, we’ll discuss how analysts are rating First Quantum Minerals (FM).